Hey, Salad Lovers: It's OK To Eat Romaine Lettuce Again

 As a result of these protocols, the safety record has improved.
 "The reality is [when] you're growing produce outside, you can't make it entirely sterile, so there's always some level of risk," Jay-Russell says.
 But the protocols in place help reduce the risk.

-"The amount of food safety attention [in the leafy greens industry] over the last 10 years is remarkable," Drew McDonald says.
+"The amount of food safety attention [in the leafy greens industry] over the last 10 years is remarkable," McDonald says.
 "It's our singular focus."

 Investigators still don't know what happened in the Yuma region.
 Their investigation continues.
-It's possible that run off from a livestock operation contaminated a water supply, but that's just one theory.
+It's possible that runoff from a livestock operation contaminated a water supply, but that's just one theory.

 The CDC's Gieraltowski says the source can be hard to nail down.
 "There's so many points in the distribution chain that leafy greens go through," she says.
-From the farm to processors and during shipping, "there's a lot of different places for contamination to occur."
+From the farm to processors to shippers, "there's a lot of different places for contamination to occur."

-But now that that lettuce grown in the Yuma region is likely no longer being sold in supermarkets or served in restaurants , Gieraltowski says, "We hope people can enjoy their romaine lettuce again."
+But now that lettuce grown in the Yuma region is likely no longer being sold in supermarkets or served in restaurants, Gieraltowski says, "We hope people can enjoy their romaine lettuce again."